FAQ: Grades 3-4 & 5-6 Curriculum

 How do I preview Think First & Stay Safe™ for my school or school district?

-We welcome your request to preview the Think First & Stay Safe™ Adult Training and Youth Curriculum.
+We welcome your request to preview the Think First & Stay Safe™ Adult Training and Youth Curriculum materials.
 The process is simple:

-- At your request, we send an online link and password.
+- At your request, we send curriculum information.

 - We are happy to provide additional information or materials, should you need them.

 - We are readily available to answer any questions that may arise during your preview period.

-To arrange a preview of the Think First & Stay Safe™ Adult Training and Youth Curriculum, please call 1-800-552-2197 or e-mail us the name, address and phone number of your organization, as well as a contact name.
+To arrange a preview of the Think First & Stay Safe™ Adult Training and Youth Curriculum materials, please e-mail us the name, address and phone number of your organization, as well as a contact name.